-This scheme is now almost at end but was a two phase grant scheme for public and private housing and communities to access funding for renewable energy installations.
-Phase two officially ends in April 2011 for the completion of installations and will be replaced by the Renewable Heat Incentive.
+This scheme has now ended.
+It was a two-phase grant scheme for public and private housing and communities to access funding for renewable energy installations.
+Phase two officially ended in April 2011 for the completion of installations, and was replaced by the Renewable Heat Incentive.

 2008: Carbon Emissions Reduction Target (CERT)

-This scheme runs until 2012 and is for domestic energy suppliers with a customer base of over 50,000.
-The scheme is to encourage suppliers to reduce domestic CO2 emissions by promoting energy saving products such as light bulbs, smart meters and insulation to homeowners.
+This scheme for domestic energy suppliers with a customer base of over 50,000 ran until 2012.
+The scheme encouraged suppliers to reduce domestic CO2 emissions by promoting energy-saving products such as light bulbs, smart meters and insulation to homeowners.

-The CERT target for energy suppliers has recently changed to focus on insulation.
-68% of the CO2 reduction target must now involve insulation solutions and priority is given to vulnerable households and low income areas.
+Halfway through the scheme, the CERT target for energy suppliers has changed to focus on insulation.
+68% of the CO2 reduction target had to involve insulation solutions, and priority was given to vulnerable households and low-income areas.

 The cost to energy suppliers is estimated at £5.5 billion between the period 2008-2012.